joachimlechner/sit/README.md

 ## The idea
 Subversion (svn) misses some neat features that git supports, which were tried to port over with this project.
-The basic idea is to have a wrapper script arround svn for easy usage of svn.
+The basic idea is to have a wrapper script arround subversion for easy usage of subversion / usage of svn similar to git.

 ### Features
 Here some of the implemented features